 The only reason why I finally started to enjoy my trip to Varanasi was because of my tour guide Ravi.

 At first, when I was heading outside I flat out refused to even talk to him fearing the worst.

-He knew all the places I wanted to go, explained to me what Varanasi was about, protected me from charging bulls, got me a front row seat for the night aarti and introduced me to all sorts of fortune tellers, babas and sadhus!
-I just felt safer and more relaxed.
+He knew all the places I wanted to go, explained to me what Varanasi was about, protected me from charging bulls, got me a front-row seat for the night aarti, and introduced me to all sorts of fortune-tellers, babas, and sadhus!

 Although you don’t necessarily need a guide, I would highly recommend one.
-Even just to have someone to talk to, ask questions and share the experience.
+Even just to have someone to talk to, ask questions, and share the experience.

 This way you’ll remember the trip and have someone to take photos of you to prove you did it!

-This may turn out to be your favourite stop of all
+9. Don’t forget – this may turn out to be your favourite stop of all

 It ended up being one of my favourite stops in India and I will and have kept coming back.

 But, I think that if you arm yourself with an open mind, you will find it’s not so scary.

-And finally…You’ve got this!
+10. And finally…You’ve got this!